Aortic arches: Arches 1 and 2

 The first and second arches disappear early.
 A remnant of the 1st arch forms part of the maxillary artery, a branch of the external carotid artery.
 The ventral end of the second develops into the ascending pharyngeal artery, and its dorsal end gives origin to the stapedial artery, a vessel which typically atrophies in humans but persists in some mammals.
-The stapedial artery passes through the ring of the stapes and divides into supraorbital, infraorbital, and mandibula branches which follow the three divisions of the trigeminal nerve.
+The stapedial artery passes through the ring of the stapes and divides into supraorbital (future superior tympanic artery), infraorbital (future anterior tympanic artery), and mandibula branches (future inferior alveolar artery) which follow the three divisions of the trigeminal nerve.
 A remnant of the second arch also forms the hyoid artery.
 The infraorbital and mandibular branches arise from a common stem, the terminal part of which anastomoses with the external carotid artery.
 On the obliteration of the stapedial artery, this anastomosis enlarges and forms the internal maxillary artery; branches formerly of the stapedial artery are subsequently considered branches of the internal maxillary artery.
 The common stem of the infraorbital and mandibular branches passes between the two roots of the auriculotemporal nerve and becomes the middle meningeal artery; the original supraorbital branch of the stapedial is represented by the orbital twigs of the middle meningeal.

 Note that the external carotid buds from the horns of the aortic sac left behind by the regression of the first two arches.